Scheduled MonumentsEnglandWorld War II Heavy Anti-aircraft gunsite at Burnt Farm Camp

 What is World War II Heavy Anti-aircraft gunsite at Burnt Farm Camp?

-World War II Heavy Anti-aircraft gunsite at Burnt Farm Camp is a defensive installation constructed during the Second World War to provide air defence for the surrounding area of Hertfordshire.
+The World War II Heavy Anti-aircraft Gunsite at Burnt Farm Camp is a surviving Second World War defensive installation located in Hertfordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020980.

 Who is responsible for protecting World War II Heavy Anti-aircraft gunsite at Burnt Farm Camp?